libellux/Libellux-Up-and-Running/docs/privacyidea/README.md

 ## Install community edition <Badge text="Rev 1" type="default"/>

 We will use privacyIDEA and their FreeRADIUS plugin together with [YubiKey 5 NFC](https://www.pntrs.com/t/TUJGR0dNRkJHRk1NR0ZCRk5GSkxK) (from Yubico) to enforce two-factor authentication and apply an role-based access control approach (RBAC).
-We will simplify the user accounting by fetching the users from the local `/etc/passwd` file and use it as the privacyIDEA resolver (instead of e.g. LDAP, SQL etc).
+We will simplify the user accounting by fetching the users from the local `/etc/passwd` file and use it as the privacyIDEA resolver (instead of e.g. LDAP, SQL.
+You can read more about resolvers [here](https://privacyidea.readthedocs.io/en/latest/configuration/useridresolvers.html#useridresolvers)).
 To get an hands-on experience we will use the privacyIDEA authentication server to access the [Greenbone Vulnerability Manager's](../openvas/README.md) user interface.

 ::: tip INFO
 This is the first revision for privacyIDEA.
 We will write more about the different modular options e.g. LDAP as resolver in future releases.
 If there's any particular configuration you would like us to cover feel free to create a new [Feature request](https://github.com/libellux/Libellux-Up-and-Running/issues/new/choose).